DeepHorizons/KGCOEReport_template/README.md

 ### Todos
 * Add helper commands for including images
 * Figure out better way for variables than `\newcommand`
-* Reorder variables from least modified to most
 * Optional parameters